Import and Export data in Azure Cache for Redis

-Import can be used to bring Redis compatible RDB files from any Redis server running in any cloud or environment, including Redis running on Linux, Windows, or any cloud provider such as Amazon Web Services and others.
+Use import to bring Redis compatible RDB files from any Redis server running in any cloud or environment, including Redis running on Linux, Windows, or any cloud provider such as Amazon Web Services and others.
 Importing data is an easy way to create a cache with pre-populated data.
 During the import process, Azure Cache for Redis loads the RDB files from Azure storage into memory and then inserts the keys into the cache.

 Before beginning the import operation, ensure that your Redis Database (RDB) file or files are uploaded into page or block blobs in Azure storage, in the same region and subscription as your Azure Cache for Redis instance.
 For more information, see Get started with Azure Blob storage.
 If you exported your RDB file using the Azure Cache for Redis Export feature, your RDB file is already stored in a page blob and is ready for importing.

-Click Choose Blob(s) and select the storage account that contains the data to import.
+Select Choose Blob(s) and select the storage account that contains the data to import.

-Click the container that contains the data to import.
+Select the container that contains the data to import.

-Click Import to begin the import process.
+Select Import to begin the import process.

 The cache is not accessible by cache clients during the import process, and any existing data in the cache is deleted.